petaverse-cloud/pv-docs-site/docs/petority/devices/device-pairing.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 title: Device Pairing
 ---

-# Device Pairing
+# A Comprehensive Guide to Device Pairing and Pet Care with Petority

-Petority is a powerful pet tracking and monitoring system.
-Here's a comprehensive guide on how to pair a device, configure WiFi, and associate your pet:
+Petority is your go-to solution for advanced pet tracking and monitoring.

+Whether you're ensuring the safety of your furry companion or keeping a close eye on their well-being, here's a step-by-step guide on how to pair a device, configure Wi-Fi, and provide top-notch care for your pet.

 ![pairing steps](/img/logo.svg)